 ABOUT the author

 Yelena Moskovich was born in Ukraine (former USSR) and immigrated to Wisconsin with her family as Jewish refugees in 1991.
 She studied theatre at Emerson College, Boston, and in France at the Lecoq School of Physical Theatre and Université Paris 8.
 Her plays and performances have been produced in the US, Canada, France, and Sweden.
-She has also written for the Paris Review, TLS, New Statesman, Happy Reader, Mixte Magazine, the Skirt Chronicles, and Dyke_on Magazine.
+She has also written for Vogue, Frieze Magazine, The Paris Review, TLS, New Statesman, Happy Reader, Mixte Magazine, the Skirt Chronicles, and Dyke_on Magazine.
 She is the winner of the 2017 Galley Beggar Press Short Story Prize.
 In 2018, she served as a curator and exhibiting artist at the Los Angeles Queer Biennial.
 Her first novel, The Natashas, was published by Serpent's Tail in 2016.
 She lives in Paris.

 Find out more here: